Han8931/han8931.github.io/content/posts/python/uv-package-manager.md

 draft: false
 author: Han
 description: "Tutorial for UV python package manager"
-tags: ["python", "uv", "package manager", "Virtual Environment"]
+tags: ["python", "uv", "package manager", "virtual environment"]
-categories: ["python", "programming"]
+categories: ["python", "uv"]
 ---

 > 📝**Update** (2025-09-06): I've added a new section on using `--native-tls` with corporate proxies.
 It covers why uv may fail with SSL errors at work and how to fix it by making uv trust your system certificates.